Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: The pseudorange and TDI in the context of on-board delays

-these constituents are marked green in \cref{fig:signal-chain}.
-The dominating contribution is by far the decimation filter group delay $\textbf{D}^{\text{car}}_{\text{dec}}$ in the order of \SI{1}{\s}.
-It is constant and predetermined by the design of the decimation filters.
-The group delays of the quadrant-photo-receiver $\textbf{D}^{\text{car}}_{\text{qpr}}$ and the analog backend electronics\footnote{The analog backend electronics comprise analog signal amplifiers, analog low-pass filters, and the ADC.} $\textbf{D}^{\text{car}}_{\text{abee}}$ depend amongst others on the beatnote frequency \cite{BarrancoQPD}.
+The group delays of the quadrant-photo-receiver $\textbf{D}^{\text{car}}_{\text{qpr}}$ and the analog backend electronics $\textbf{D}^{\text{car}}_{\text{abee}}$ depend amongst others on the beatnote frequency \cite{BarrancoQPD}.
 Hence, they change over time and differ between carrier, sideband, and PRN signals.
 Together with the cable delays $\textbf{D}_{\text{abee$ \leftarrow$ qpr}}$ and $\textbf{D}_{\text{dpll$ \leftarrow$ abee}}$ they can amount to \SI{10}{\m}.
-The DPLL delay $\textbf{D}^{\text{car}}_{\text{dpll}}$ depends on the time-dependent beatnote amplitude.
-The higher this amplitude the smaller $\textbf{D}^{\text{car}}_{\text{dpll}}$ \cite{Gerberding:Phasemeter, sutton2010laser}. $\textbf{D}_{\text{qpr $\leftarrow$ bs}}$ and $\textbf{D}_{\text{bs $\leftarrow$ l}}$, for completeness, denote the optical path lengths from the local laser to the QPR in the order of \SI{10}{\centi\m} to \SI{1}{\m} \cite{BrzozowskiLISA-OB}.
-We propose to individu\-ally calibrate all constituents of $\textbf{C}_{i}^{\text{car}}$ on ground.
-The time-dependent ones should be calibrated for all combinations of the time-dependent parameters.
-Hence, during operation they can be constructed with the help of the SC monitors, which provide the corresponding parameter values, e.g., beatnote frequency and amplitude.
+The DPLL delay $\textbf{D}^{\text{car}}_{\text{dpll}}$ depends on the time-dependent beatnote amplitude \cite{Gerberding:Phasemeter, sutton2010laser}.
+All time-dependent contributions should be calibrated for all combinations of the time-dependent parameters.
+Hence, during operation they can be constructed with the help of SC monitors providing the corresponding parameter values, e.g., beatnote frequency and amplitude.